 Well, let's take the Apple Watch series 2 out of the wine box and let's have a look at it.
 Aesthetically you won't be able to tell it apart from the first version, everything remains the same.
 I'm lying, it's now 1mm thicker, but it's invaluable.

-In this case, I bought the version "Apple Watch Series 2 with 42mm gold aluminum case and brown/caramel braided nylon strap".
-At least that's how Apple sells it.
+In this case, I bought the "Apple Watch Series 2 with 42 mm gold aluminum case and brown/caramel braided nylon strap".
+At least that's how Apple is selling it.
 If you ask me I'd say it's a gold Apple Watch.

 Used to the monsters that usually reside on my wrist, the truth is that those 42mm of the Apple Watch become scarce.
 The feeling on my wrist is that it is a small watch, and in fact I would appreciate it being bigger.
 Not only for a purely aesthetic reason, but because that increase in size would be accompanied by a larger screen surface and greater autonomy.
 Although I'm sure that if your wrist is narrower than mine your opinion will be different.

 At the bottom you can find the optical pulse sensor, which is still the same as its first version, but in the inscription around it we can see the differences of the Series 2: GPS receiver and water resistance up to 50 meters.

 The watch control is also identical to the first edition, with the touch screen and a button on the right side, along with the selection crown.

 But the opposite side does change.
 There is now a second hole next to the microphone hole.
 Behind it is a barometric altimeter, although it is not software enabled at the moment.
 It will probably be used later to count the floors climbed or the positive meters accumulated during a training session.